Wednesday, May 20, 2026

 I’ve always known how to do the next thing.
 How to put one foot in front of the other.
 Over the years I have often given the advice to hurting kids or friends or family members, “Just do the next right thing.”
 That’s it.
 That’s all.
 And, whereas, that is true, it isn’t always that simple.
 I’m learning that now.
 At least that’s what I’m finding out in this massive battle of sorrow.
 The game is different.
 The rules have changed.
 There actually aren’t any rules.
 It is a daily slogging through tough stuff while draped in a garment of heavy grief.

 And so I cry out to the empty house, “I don’t know what to do!”
 Sometimes I scream it.
 Because it is an absolute mixture of sorrow and anger and maybe, lately, a touch of what feels like insanity.
+At least this situation all certainly feels insane.

 Recently, I was reminded of a passage in 2 Chronicles 20.
 Let’s face it, 2 Chronicles isn’t a place in which I regularly hang out much.
 But one verse in particular came across my path and strangely it has kept coming.